 The expert panel met in Brussels to discuss their findings from the first country visit and the first draft report – including an overview and analysis of research and innovation organisations, structures and funding in Latvia, and some potential recommendations.
 These discussions, covering both publicly funded research and industrial R&D, set the basis for a second draft report and define the focus for the second country visit.

 Based on the outcomes of the first visit discussions, and the background information the panel of experts had at their disposal, the experts have worked on their findings and formulated their first reflections and recommendations.
-During their second visit to Latvia from 19 to 21 June 2017 they will discuss these findings with a select group of actors in the Latvian research and innovation system and explore some topics that merit further investigation, such as performance-related funding, peer review and internationalisation in the research and innovation system.
-The experts will meet stakeholders from science and public policy, including Latvia’s Council of Science and the relevant ministries and agencies.
+During their second visit to Latvia from 19 to 21 June 2017 they discussed these findings with a select group of actors in the Latvian research and innovation system and explored topics that merit further investigation, such as performance-related funding, peer review and internationalisation in the research and innovation system.
+In addition, the experts met stakeholders from science and public policy, including Latvia’s Council of Science and the relevant ministries and agencies.